foridpathan/portfolio-using-react/README.md

 * Used Bootstrap and FontAwesome icon
 * Used FontAwesome icon picker

-# Feel free to registion in my portfolio and check all the features.
+# Feel free to registration in my portfolio and check all the features.

-### If there any qoery feel free to contact us:
+### If there any query feel free to contact us:
 foridpathan45@gmail.com

 # Donation